Hudson Valley Bounty seeks to accomplish the following goals:

 - Connect farms and food producers to different kinds of buyers

 - Educate communities about agricultural issues and facilitate access to local food and farm information

 HVB aims to connect local agricultural producers and culinary businesses to consumers, wholesalers and institutional buyers interested in sourcing food from local farms.
-Our network spans seven counties (Columbia, Dutchess, Orange, Rensselaer, Sullivan, Ulster and Washington) and is comprised of a diverse community of farmers, specialty food and craft beverage producers, farm to table restaurants, farmers markets, retailers, grocers and other regional businesses that support Hudson Valley agriculture.
+Our network spans eight counties (Albany, Columbia, Dutchess, Orange, Rensselaer, Sullivan, Ulster and Washington) and is comprised of a diverse community of farmers, specialty food and craft beverage producers, farm to table restaurants, farmers markets, retailers, grocers and other regional businesses that support Hudson Valley agriculture.

 HVB links consumers and other buyers to these businesses through our searchable online directory of local food and farm information.Visitors can use this tool to identify farms and other local food offerings by product,geographic area, growing practice, farm/food certification or market channel.
 We collect comprehensive details from our members to better assist you with yourlocal food search.
 HVB seeks to help strengthen your connection to your local food system.

 HVB aims to educate families, communities, wholesalers and institutional buyers, legislators and the general public about issues related to farming in the Hudson Valley.
 HVB was born out of a small local movement to educate the community about the preservation of local farms.
 From the Black Dirt region to the Adirondacks, Hudson Valley farmers experience many challenges specific to the agricultural industry such as a short Northeast growing season and expensive overhead costs.
 Through our website, we post articles and news stories that seek to raise awareness of issues facing our local food system and suggest opportunities to support the Hudson Valley farm and food economy.